Year of Call: 2020

 2018: The UK Environmental Law Association Andrew Lees Essay Competition Winner

-Samuel has acted in cases involving allegations of serious violence and sexual offences, weapons and drugs, conspiracy to commit burglary, fraud and other acquisitive crimes.
-Samuel also regularly acts in a wide range of road traffic matters and civil matters including Sexual Risk Orders and Stalking Protection Order applications.
+Samuel has acted in cases involving allegations of serious violence and sexual offences, weapons and drugs, public order offences and protest cases, burglary, fraud and other acquisitive crimes.
+Samuel also acts in a wide range of road traffic matters and civil matters heard in the magistrates’ courts, including PHV licencing matters.

 Crown Court Cases